Jchenhall/Motoreasy/README.md

 ## Packages used

 ### Client:
-Axios - Promise based HTTP client for the browser and node.js.
+1. Axios - Promise based HTTP client for the browser and node.js.
 I used this npm package to help interact with mongodb.
-Scss - This packages was installed as a method for styling the front end.
+2.Scss - This packages was installed as a method for styling the front end.

 ### Server:
-Cors/Express    -    Cors and Express are middleware packages used to help push information to the mongodb.
+1. Cors/Express    -    Cors and Express are middleware packages used to help push information to the mongodb.
-Mongoose        -    Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
+2. Mongoose        -    Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
                      Mongoose supports both promises and callbacks.
-Nodemon         -    Nodemon is a tool that helps develop node.js based applications by automatically restarting
-                     the node application when file changes in the directory are detected.
+3. Nodemon         -    Nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.